iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 There could be two different scenarios in which this method can be used:

-* Validate inputs, such as address, seed, and path to check if they are correct.
-For example, the provided path must be wallet chain which should have depth of 2;
+* Validate inputs, such as address and seed to check if they are correct.
 * Check if account balance is bigger or equal to the value using method similar to [`get_balance()`](#get_balance);
 * Build and Validate the Message with signed transaction payloads accordingly;
 * Get tips using [`get_tips()`](#get_tips);